ComputePods interface format

 type: string

-is a dictionary of individual JSON types defined using a YAMLized JSON schema format (see below)
+jsonSchemaDefsThejsonSchemaDefsis a dictionary of individual JSON types defined using a YAMLized JSON schema format (see below)

-The YAMLized schema for jsonSchemaDefs
+The YAMLized schema for jsonSchemaDefs is as follows:

 yaml